TurboSource-Marialis/machtiani/README.md

 ## Todo

-- [  ] Retrieve file content and add to prompt.
+- [ x ] Retrieve file content and add to prompt.

+- [   ] Fetch on UI is tempermental, if wrong url and token given, it will messup.
+Maybe all that should be done strictly on commit-file-retrieval server side, the url and token. just pass project name

+- [  ] Separate command for sending edited markdown (don't wrap # User)